versatiles-org/versatiles-documentation/compendium/specification_container.md

 | ![Level Blocks](../assets/container_level_blocks.svg) |

 - Each Block contains concatenated [Tile Blobs](#331-tile-blobs) and ends with a [Tile Index](#332-tile-index).
-- Neither the [Tile Blobs](#331-tile-blobs) in a Block nor Blocks in the file need to follow any particular order.
+- Neither the [Tile Blobs](#331-tile-blobs) in a Block nor the Blocks in the file need to follow any particular order.